BY LAWS OF FEDERATION OF JEWISH MEN’S CLUBS

 For the purpose of facilitating its work and administration, the Executive Committee may assign and group its member clubs into regions.

 The Executive Committee may set or modify the boundaries of each region and the member clubs within the region.
+The Executive Committee may assign Individual Members to Regions for the purpose of supporting those individual members.

 Each region shall function independently but shall operate under the terms and rules adopted by the FJMC.
 In the event that a region fails to comply with these by-laws, other FJMC policies or directives, or with its own constitution or by-laws, the Executive Committee may direct the Chairman of Regions to send a written complaint of the matter to the regional president and shall allow an opportunity for his response within 30 days.
 If the matter cannot be resolved in this manner, the Executive Committee may censure, impose sanctions against, suspend operation of, or dissolve a region that is not in compliance with the various FJMC rules.